Ultimate Glenpool Real Estate Investing Guide for 2026

 Buy and Hold

-The buy and hold plan includes purchasing real estate and holding it for a long period of time.
-During that time the investment property is used to create repeating cash flow which multiplies your revenue.
+The buy and hold plan requires purchasing real estate and retaining it for a significant period of time.
+While a property is being held, it is usually rented or leased, to increase returns.

-Later, when the value of the asset has increased, the investor has the advantage of liquidating the asset if that is to their benefit.
+Later, when the value of the asset has increased, the real estate investor has the advantage of selling it if that is to their advantage.

 Factors to Consider